ThomasGus/uw-cybersec-huskey-manager/README.md

     And I should get the following output:

     ```
-    PS C:\Users\zacko\Downloads> .\arpspoof.exe 192.168.0.101
+    PS C:\Users\mvere\Downloads> .\arpspoof.exe 192.168.0.101
     Resolving victim and target...
     Redirecting 192.168.0.101 (02:1A:4F:8E:7B:9C) ---> 192.168.0.1 (AC:D1:23:45:67:89)
 	and in the other direction
     Press Ctrl+C to stop
     ```

 4. Once you have finished the lab and want to end the ARP spoof, you can enter `Ctrl+C` to stop the program from running.

 ### Mac ARP Spoofing: